Monday, July 6, 2026

-Calculate total solution osmolarity and classify tonicity (isotonic, hypotonic, or hypertonic) for IV formulations, ophthalmic preparations, and any aqueous pharmaceutical product.
+Calculate total solution osmolarity from multiple ingredients and classify tonicity (hypotonic, isotonic, hypertonic) for IV fluids, ophthalmic drops, and aqueous drug products.
+Includes NaCl E-values and common IV solution presets.

 Formula